Putting My Strengths to Work

 My self-conception has changed over the years.
 I used to see my weaknesses as a character flaw that needed to be corrected through perseverance.
-I knew nothing of ADD.
-In my early 30s, I read a book about adult ADD, and had an “aha moment.”
+I knew nothing of ADHD.
+In my early 30s, I read a book about adult ADHD, and had an “aha moment.”
 I have an ailment, no different from high blood pressure or diabetes.
 The solution was to treat the ailment, and lead a “normal” life.

 Today, I don’t view myself as having an ailment that needs to be treated.
 I’m excellent at things most people are bad at (being creative), and I am terrible at things most people are good at (scheduling conference calls).
-My profile—commonly referred to as ADD—is deemed a disability only because most people possess a different profile.
+My profile—commonly referred to as ADHD—is deemed a disability only because most people possess a different profile.

 Strength Training at the Office

-The key to my career growth—and limitations—is that I’ve spent much more time on scaling up my strengths than improving my weaknesses.
+The key to my career growth—and limitations—is that I’ve spent much more time on scaling up my ADHD strengths than improving my weaknesses.
 In college, I routinely turned in subpar term papers, but published high-profile opinion pieces for the student newspaper.
 In my career, I have followed my passions, but at various times have fallen short in carrying out what the powers-that-be had in mind.
 Today, I spend time developing strategy and building relationships—work I like and excel in—but leave nearly all the finance and operational duties to someone else in my office.

 Scaling up my strengths hurt me early in my career, when most of my employers were looking for a diligent worker who could implement their plans, not a high-level conceptualizer who had a better idea of what the plan should be.
 As I got older and polished some of my rougher edges, my higher-level skills started paying dividends.
 Organizations wanted a person with strategic vision.
 As I continued to grow, I rose high enough in the food chain to have people around me who could make up for some of my weaknesses.
 This strengths-based strategy, which has its flaws, requires a high degree of self-awareness—I must be open about my weak points to everyone I work with.
 Laughing at myself helps, as well.